 The kindred branches of liberal religion, Unitarianism and Universalism, have been represented in Virginia since the 1750’s.
 The denominations, now united, have long emphasized the human potential for the religious life and the divine intention of universal salvation.
 Theological formulations have changed, but consistently the binding elements in the free religious community have been a reverence for the life-giving powers of the universe and a vision of a beloved community on earth.
-Operating principles before the Revolution, Thomas Jefferson spoke for these principles and eventually called himself Unitarian.
+Even before the American Revolution, Thomas Jefferson spoke for these operating principles.
+He eventually called himself a Unitarian.
 The liberal religious presence in Virginia is of a long and honorable lineage.

 The Liberal Witness in Tidewater

-At that time there was only a scattering of Unitarians and Universalists in Virginia.
+At that time there were only a few scattered Unitarians and Universalists in Virginia.
 The ideas of a liberal and rational religion were broadly known, but the waves of orthodox revivalism that swept across the Old Dominion made it difficult for a more rational concept of religion to take root.
 Laboring under an increasing orthodox disapproval, a few dedicated souls kept the flame of liberal religion alight.
 These individuals, who were often men of means and standing in their communities, were the links between 19th century rationalism and 19th century Unitarianism and Universalism in Virginia.
-In the 1920s a leading Unitarian layperson in Norfolk was Christopher Hall.
+In the 1820s a leading Unitarian layperson in Norfolk was Christopher Hall.
 Within a decade the Universalist network in Tidewater included organizers A. Clarke in Norfolk and Col. S. Watts in Portsmouth.
-All three were agent for the distribution of Unitarian or Universalist literature and were contact people for visiting ministers.
+All three were agents for the distribution of Unitarian or Universalist literature and were contact people for visiting ministers.

 By 1830 Richmond and Baltimore had become centers of Unitarian and Universalist activities.
 From these hubs came itinerant liberal ministers, led off by Rev. John B. Dodds of Maine, to preach frequently in Tidewater.
-Northern ministers so excited some native Virginians with the message of a liberal and optimistic faith that they changed careers, became ministers themselves, and preached their enthusiasm for a religion that held that every human being to be sacred in the near and far corners of the South.
+Northern ministers so excited some native Virginians with the message of a liberal and optimistic faith that they changed careers, became ministers themselves, and preached their enthusiasm for a religion that proclaimed the sacredness of every human being in the near and far corners of the South.
 Two who made a lasting impact on eastern Virginia were Dr. James L.C.
 Griffin, a physician from Williamsburg, and John C. Burruss, a saddler from Richmond.
 These and other dedicated witnesses of a free faith could be found traveling the dusty or muddy roads, preaching in the courthouses, and encouraging the formation of churches.

-In Tidewater during the 1830s and 1840s ministerial leadership was too intermittent and there were two few congregants to form a permanent church.
-Yet seed were sown, and prospects were bright enough for the Virginia Convention of Universalists to hold its 1836 meeting in Portsmouth.
+In Tidewater during the 1830s and 1840s ministerial leadership were too intermittent and there were too few congregants to form a permanent church.
+Yet seeds were sown, and prospects were bright enough for the Virginia Convention of Universalists to hold its 1836 meeting in Portsmouth.

 Years of Success and Crisis